knabben/blog/content/posts/netpol-win/README.md

 https://github.com/tigera-solutions/install-calico-for-windows

+A few comments here, default Network Policy does not works as `amiFamily: WindowsServer2019FullContainer`, check the correct AMI set below.
 The simpler method is to go without EKS and eksctl managed hosts:

 https://aws.amazon.com/blogs/containers/open-source-calico-for-windows-containers-on-amazon-eks/